Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 They gather, they call us, they keep us forever"

-"Eternal Winter" starts out with an intense pace, with the guitar melodies slowly building
+"Eternal Winter" starts out with an intense pace, with the guitar melodies slowly

-thanks to the cold melodies that it features.
+memorable, especially thanks to the cold melodies that it features.

 "I am winter, I am death